VeCAD/jetson-gstreamer-docker/README.md

 =================================

 Running the CSI camera with OpenCV and GStreamer on the Nano is sometimes a tricky proposition.
-There countless topics opened on the NVidia forums regarding this.
+There countless topics opened on the Nvidia forums regarding this.

 Running the camera in Docker is a trickier one.

-So putting here, a docker compose package that I managed to get some decent stability running the camera for extended period of time after scouring the NVidia forums and Github.
+Putting here, a docker compose package that I managed to get some decent stability running the camera for extended period of time after scouring the NV forums and Github.

 Got this running on Nano B01 model with single camera connected to camera 0 slot.
 Ensure docker and docker-compose installed on the host system.